Skip to content

 • Local MCP: Runs on your computer, communicates via stdio.
 Best for local files, databases, and private resources

-• Remote MCP: Runs on a server on the internet, communicates via HTTP + SSE.
+• Remote MCP: Runs on a server on the internet, communicates via Streamable HTTP.
 Best for web services and APIs

-• Skills (Tools / Resources / Prompts): The three categories of functionality an MCP server provides — execute, read, and template
+• Tools / Resources / Prompts: The three categories of functionality an MCP server can provide: execute, read, and template[3]

 Q: Can I use Local MCP and Remote MCP at the same time?